contra/contra-sdk/packages/contra-webflow/README.md

 ---

 *This documentation covers the complete Contra Expert Directory SDK for Webflow.
-For the latest updates and examples, visit the [GitHub repository](https://github.com/javron/contra-sdk).*
+For the latest updates and support, contact your Contra integration manager.*